2KAbhishek/Mindtree-POL/Practice-Problems/set2/README.md

 Student Class:
-Constructor: Initializes studentId, studentName and secondChance. identifyMarks(float) method:
+Constructor: Initializes studentId, studentName and secondChance.

+identifyMarks(float) method:
 This method is used to set the marks of the student if the student has cleared in the first chance itself, i.e. second chance is false.
-This method accepts the marks scored by the student which must be set in the marks instance variable. identifyMarks (float, float) method:
+This method accepts the marks scored by the student which must be set in the marks instance variable.

+identifyMarks (float, float) method:
 This method is used to set the marks of the student if the student has taken the second chance i.e. second chance is true.
 This method accepts the marks scored by the student in the first chance and second chance.
 The maximum of both these marks must be identified and set in the marks instance variable.

 Starter Class:
 Write a starter class named Demo,
 ```

 Step1: Create an object of Student class by passing appropriate values to the constructor.

 Step2: Based on the value used for second chance instance variable, invoke the appropriate
 identifyMarks() method.

 Step3: Invoke the getter methods and display all the instance variable values of the Student object
 created.
 Create one more object (use different value for second chance) by repeating steps 1 to 3
 and test your program.

-Exercise 34: Design and implement applications using basic OOP paradigms.
+34. Design and implement applications using basic OOP paradigms.

 Create menu driven program to implement following scenario: